dlt-hub/dlt/docs/website/docs/general-usage/customising-pipelines/removing_columns.md

 ---
 title: Removing columns
-description: Removing columns by passing list of column names
+description: Removing columns by passing a list of column names
 keywords: [deleting, removing, columns, drop]
 ---

 # Removing columns

 Removing columns before loading data into a database is a reliable method to eliminate sensitive or unnecessary fields.
 For example, in the given scenario, a source is created with a "country_id" column, which is then excluded from the database before loading.

 Let's create a sample pipeline demonstrating the process of removing a column.